mwwojcik/airline-reservation-system/readme.md

 It gives the opportunity to separate the most important business logic from application and infrastructure logic.
 Thanks to this, each type of logic can be tested independently.

 The heart of the system is the domain model whose task is to implement core business rules.
+Domain model must be completely independent of the libraries used.

 The application communicates with other parts of the system using the input ports (primary ports) and output ports (secondary ports).
 Each port has a dedicated adapter whose task is to translate the model.